wunderdogsw/clojureworkshop/README.md

     * Click OK to open new REPL
 * In `shorturl.handler` create a function that returns a string and use that function in the default route
     * Check your server response in a browser
-* Reload context in REPL (only needed when adding/removing stuff)
+* Reload context in REPL (only needed when adding/removing definitions)
 ```
     (use 'shorturl.handler :reload-all)
 ```